 At one time, these fees primarily hit consumers holding airline credit cards, but now they're seen with some generic cards, too.
 Annual fees might be offset by benefits --for example, travel rewards credit cards sometimes reimburse what you pay to check a bag with an airline, and that may make up for the fee if you travel often.

-Of course, it's easy just to avoid an annual fee when looking for a new credit card by avoiding those cards that charge one.
-Consider seeking out cards issued by smaller banks or credit unions as well.
-If a card you've had for a while implements a new annual fee, though, that can be more difficult, but it's worth calling the issuer's customer service department and asking them to waive it for a year.
+But it's easy just to avoid an annual feewhen looking for a new credit card bysteering clear of cardsthat charge one.
+You might seek out cards issued by smaller banks or credit unions.
+If a card you've had for a while implements a new annual fee, it's worth calling the issuer's customer service department and asking them to waive it for a year.